aiidateam/aiida-core/docs/source/howto/workflows.rst

         self.out_many(self.exposed_outputs(self.ctx.multi_addition, MultiplyAddWorkChain))
         self.out('is_even', result_is_even)

-The :meth:`~aiida.engine.processes.process.Process.exposed_inputs` method returns a dictionary of the exposed outputs of the ``MultiplyAddWorkChain``, extracted from the workchain node stored in the ``multi_addition`` key of the context.
+The :meth:`~aiida.engine.processes.process.Process.exposed_outputs` method returns a dictionary of the exposed outputs of the ``MultiplyAddWorkChain``, extracted from the workchain node stored in the ``multi_addition`` key of the context.
 The :meth:`~aiida.engine.processes.process.Process.out_many` method takes this dictionary and assigns its values to the output ports with names equal to the corresponding keys.

 .. important::